 Gone are the days when students were expected to sit passively at desks while teachers lectured endlessly, expecting children to soak up the information being thrown at them.
-In today’s educational environment, students are expected to collaborate, think critically, and work together to develop innovative projects and answers to complex questions.
 About - Library Supported Inquiry.
 5 Characteristics Of Project-Based Learning That Works - Schedule a TeachThought Professional Development PBL Workshop For Your School > 5 Characteristics Of Project-Based Learning That Works by Drew Perkins, Director of TeachThought Professional Development Interested in learning more about how to leverage great thinking and learning using authentic project-based learning?

 Check our PBL Workshop Services.
 Part 4: STEM, STEAM, Makers: Turning STEM to STEAM… 24 Resources.
 Welcome to this fourth post in a series that brings STEM, STEAM, and Maker Space together with Project Based Learning and proper technology integration in the classroom.

 You will discover around one hundred resources in this series along with some great ideas for finding student success.
-The Phases of Inquiry-Based Teaching.
+Before reading, please take a moment to subscribe by email or RSS and also give me a follow on Twitter at mjgormans.
+I promise you will find some great information coming your way in the posts that follow…So sign up now and please pass this on with a retweet. – Mike Gorman ( The Phases of Inquiry-Based Teaching.
 A central goal of education is teaching critical-thinking skills.

 Inquiry-based teaching is an excellent path to this goal.
 Based partly on the philosophy that “humans are born inquirers,” the method focuses on student discovery over pushing information from the instructor.
 Along the way, the students explore multiple sources and contexts, ask questions and pursue hypotheses, and work to apply their theories to new and diverse situations.
 In doing this, they actively discover the interrelatedness among concepts, topics, and theories.
 In general, all inquiry-based teaching follows three phases.

 Later, you might reflect back on the journey by sharing this with other friends and family members--or sometimes, the adventure can be shared in real-time, depending on the tools that you are using.
-What if teachers and students could discover academic goals in the same way that one would plan for a travel adventure--together?
-When teachers involve students in tech-enhanced lesson planning and content delivery, then true ownership of the learning can be the positive result.
 Teacher's Guide to Project-based Learning.pdf.
 Maker Studio - STEM Curriculum Resources by Dr. Wesley Fryer.
 A New Dimension of Education Technology.
 I bumped into SCiO and was inspired that it can actually change the way we design courses.
 SCiO is a mobile sensor that analyzes fine optical signals of an object, sends them back to the cloud database to do pattern matching, and returns the results to users.